aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 unit tests in Rust if you're familiar with them -- tests are annotated with `#[test]` and written like normal Move functions.

-You can run the tests with the `move test` command:
+You can run the tests with the `aptos move test` command:

 ```bash
 aptos move test
 ```

 Let's now take a look at the contents of the [`first_module.move` file](./step_2/basic_coin/sources/first_module.move).
-The first new thing you'll see is this test:
+You will see this test:

 ```
 module 0xCAFE::basic_coin {